earthstar-project/earthstar/docs/specification.md

 They have different needs and we use different formats for each.

-## Serialization for hashing and signing
+## Serialization for Hashing and Signing

 When an author signs a document, they're actually signing a hash of the document.
 We need a deterministic, standardized, and simple way to serialize a document to a sequence of bytes.
 This is a **one-way** conversion -- we never need to deserialize this format.